 This is an important question, because whether you include physicals and questionnaires will definitely impact your false positive rate and therefore your costs.
 While physical exams are helpful to identify murmurs or other significant cardiovascular physical findings, they require a physician to be present.
 We have decided to limit our program to ECG and echocardiogram screenings.
 We leave the physical examination to the pediatricians who do it well.
 Our approach is that an abnormal physical exam deserves a full echocardiogram - we provide a more limited study in our screening program.
 While questionnaires are recommended by the AHA and ACC, they also have a much higher false positive rate than ECG's, and are ultimately more cost-prohibitive than ECG's if they were to be universally adopted given the number of echocardiograms and other tests that they would likely trigger.
 We believe that a thorough personal and family history is more appropriately conducted in the context of a more familiar patient-doctor relationship, in which affirmative responses can be explored in further detail, rather than merely triggering a test.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, Nonstatins, Novel Agents, Statins, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, Nonstatins, Novel Agents, Statins, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology